 - Meet outside of the classroom with their faculty partner as needed.
 Frequency of these meetings will be determined by the instructor and TA; however, it is recommended to meet once per week.
 TAs will help their faculty partner prepare classroom activities and course materials.

-- Attend curriculum meetings throughout the fall semester.
+- Attend trainings and monthly curriculum meetings (all held during Activities Period) throughout the fall semester.
 Information on when and where these meetings will be held will be distributed at the August training.

-- Read all class materials in preparation for class planning meetings, and review students’ written work that is submitted.
+- Read all class materials in preparation for class planning meetings.
+Review students’ submitted assignments.

 - Devote a total of 6 hours per week.
 Exceeding hours continuously will result in running out of scholarship money, and the failure to be paid for additional hours.